-This step-by-step guide is to help Croatian organisations complete the 2015 Erasmus+ Key Action 2 Strategic Partnerships in adult education application form under the 2015 Call.
+This step-by-step guide is to help Croatian organisations complete the 2015 Erasmus+ Key Action 2 Strategic Partnerships for vocational education and training (VET) application form under the 2015 Call.

-The guide is for organisations who are considering applying for funding for Strategic Partnerships for adult education or for Strategic Partnerships in more than one sector where the main sector is adult education.
+The guide is for organisations who are considering applying for funding for Strategic Partnerships for vocational education and training, or for Strategic Partnerships in more than one sector where the main sector is vocational education and training.
+If you wish to apply for funding for a Strategic Partnership in another field or for a project under a different Key Action, please see the Apply for Funding page on the Croatian website.